lazyloading-ab/lazyloading-ab.github.io/index.md

 ## History

 Software company founded by Erik Pettersson in 2020.
-We do software development, primary backend and app development.
+We do software development, primary backend and a bit of app development.

 ## Tech stack

-Some of the technology we like to us
+Some of the technology we like to use

 * Backend: Java, Go
 * Databases: Postgres & Mysql